 If a partner starts leaving rude, passive-aggressive notes around that house saying they’re fed up with you doing things then they may fall into this category as that’s a prime example of passive-aggressive behavior.
 With any issues, they’re difficult to approach which leaves you questioning what you did wrong, when it may be that you’ve done nothing wrong at all.
 Often passive-aggressive individuals will be sarcastic when you try to ask them straight up about the problem further enhancing your questioning of yourself.

 While narcissism is a personality disorder, being in a relationship with a narcissist can be very difficult as the relationship often becomes very one-sided.
 They often look down on others and are virtually impossible to compromise with.
 Often lacking in empathy, they also often want to be the center of attention, making it virtually impossible for you to celebrate any of your own achievements (e.g. when it’s your night to celebrate your promotion they still try and make it all about them).

-People with this characteristic don’t communicate properly and as usually ignore any problems that are present.
+People with this characteristic don’t communicate properly and usually ignore any problems that are present.
 They don’t put much effort into the relationship and refuse to talk about serious things.
-As a result things often get overlooked and usually become something bigger than initially because the longer it goes on for the worse it gets.
+As a result, things often get overlooked and usually become something bigger than initially because the longer it goes on the worse it gets.
 With communication being a vital factor for any healthy relationship, the lack of communication that evaders possess makes it very difficult to have a successful relationship with them.